huggingface/accelerate/docs/source/usage_guides/deepspeed.md

    In this situation, no code changes are needed from the user and this is the case when using integration via DeepSpeed Plugin.
    In the above example we can see that the code remains unchanged if the `optimizer` and `scheduler` keys are absent in the DeepSpeed config file.

    c.
 Custom Optim + DS Scheduler: The case when only `scheduler` key is present in the DeepSpeed config file.
    In this situation, the user has to use `accelerate.utils.DummyScheduler` to replace the PyTorch/Custom scheduler in their code.

    d.
 DS Optim + Custom Scheduler: The case when only `optimizer` key is present in the DeepSpeed config file.
    This will result in an error because you can only use DS Scheduler when using DS Optim.

 2. Notice the `auto` values in the above example DeepSpeed config files.
 These are automatically handled by `prepare` method based on model, dataloaders, dummy optimizer and dummy schedulers provided to `prepare` method.
 Only the `auto` fields specified in above examples are handled by `prepare` method and the rest have to be explicitly specified by the user.

 The `auto` values are calculated as:

-- `reduce_bucket_size`: `hidden_size*hidden_size`
+- `reduce_bucket_size`: `hidden_size * hidden_size`
 - `stage3_prefetch_bucket_size`: `0.9 * hidden_size * hidden_size`
 - `stage3_param_persistence_threshold`: `10 * hidden_size`

+For the `auto` feature to work for these 3 config entries - Accelerate will use `model.config.hidden_size` or `max(model.config.hidden_sizes)` as `hidden_size`.
+If neither of these is available, the launching will fail and you will have to set these 3 config entries manually.
+Remember the first 2 config entries are the communication buffers - the larger they are the more efficient the comms will be, and the larger they are the more GPU memory they will consume, so it's a tunable performance trade-off.

 **Things to note when using DeepSpeed Config File**